j4ym0/nextcloud-tv-show-namer/README.md

 Next enable the app in the apps section in nextcloud

-The app should run on standard php installation, you will need a api key from themoviedb.org
+The app should run on standard php installation, but you will need a api key from themoviedb.org.
+See [here](#getting-your-api-key) to get an api key.

 ## Getting your API Key